rlbaxter/rlbaxter.github.io/rwx2018/rwx2018-notes.md

 * Low time to production
 * Documented Well
 * Renders Quickly
-* Can be adoped incrementally
+* Can be adopted incrementally

 Attributes need to be bound: